 This chicken recipe has great flavors with a bit of a kick!
 The adobo sauce adds a spicy, smokiness.
 Yummy to serve with baked sweet potatoes and roasted asparagus.
-See links under serving tip below.
-Each serving has only 183 calories, 4 grams of fat and 5 Blue WW Freestyle SmartPoints.
+See links under serving tips below.
+Each serving has only 183 calories, 4 grams of fat and 5 Blue WW Freestyle SmartPoints, and 5 Green.

 Prep Time: 15 minutes

 Bake Time: 30 minutes

 Ingredients for Chicken and Chipotle Glaze:

 4 chicken breasts, (4 ounces each) boneless, skinless

 1½ tablespoons adobo sauce, from a can of chipotle chiles in adobo, see shopping tips

 1 tablespoon reduced-fat butter or Smart Balance Light

 ½ teaspoon salt

 Ingredients for Sauce: